istio/tools/perf/load/auto-mtls/README.md

 Thus we setup the test to simulate traffic meanwhile updating deployments with or without Envoy sidecar simutaneously.

-A service graph instance with 5 workloads, service 0, 1, 2 calls service 3 and 4.
+A service graph instance with 5 workloads, service 0, 1, 2 calls service 3 and automtls.

-- Service 3 all workloads instances have sidecar injected.
-- Service 4 has workloads with and without sidecar in mixed mode.
+- Service `automtls` has workloads with and without sidecar in mixed mode.
+- All other services workloads instances have sidecar injected.

+TODO(incfly):

+1. Add script to update the authn policy.
+2. Generate load using load client, plus required virtual service.
+3. Verify the grafana dashboard load.

 ## Steps to Run Test